-Introduction to Pre-Marital Counseling at CHBC
+Introduction to Pre-Marital Counseling at Carlisle Baptist Church

 We’re very excited for your engagement and for all that God will do as you move toward marriage.
-Thank you for the privilege of assisting you and your fiancée as you seek out pre-marital counseling at CHBC.
-What you’ll find in this brief introduction is a short guide to premarital counseling at CHBC, including a description of the contents of this binder.
+Thank you for the privilege of assisting you and your fiancée as you seek out pre-marital counseling at CBC.
+What you’ll find in this brief introduction is a short guide to premarital counseling at CBC, including a description of the contents of this binder.

 WHAT’S THE POINT OF PREMARITAL COUNSELING?